WoltLab/docs.woltlab.com/docs/package_pip_event-listener.md

 The listener class name is the name of the class which is triggered if the relevant event is fired.
 The PHP class has to implement the `wcf\system\event\listener\IParameterizedEventListener` interface.

-{% include callout.html content="Legacy event listeners are only required to implement the deprecated `wcf\system\event\IEventListener` interface.
-When writing new code or update existing code, you should always implement the `wcf\system\event\listener\IParameterizedEventListener` interface!" type="warning" %}
+!!! warning "Legacy event listeners are only required to implement the deprecated `wcf\system\event\IEventListener` interface.
+When writing new code or update existing code, you should always implement the `wcf\system\event\listener\IParameterizedEventListener` interface!"

 ### `<inherit>`